TalTech-HPC-Centre/taltech-hpc-docs/docs/visualization/vnc.md

     tigervncserver -geometry 1280x1024
     ```

-    It is recommended to specify window size as well by `-geometry` flag, since changing the resolution of the remote desktop (= window size) at runtime can have undesired effects.
+    It is recommended to specify the window size as well with the `-geometry` flag, since changing the resolution of the remote desktop (= window size) at runtime can have undesired effects.

 3. The output in the terminal will show on which display VNC is running.